-- If there is an inconsistency or conflict between this Land Code and the Framework Agreement, the Framework Agreement will prevail to the extent of the inconsistency or conflict. - 3 (1) If there is any inconsistency or conflict between this Land Code and any other enactment of the Skawahlook, this Land Code prevails to the extent of the inconsistency or conflict.
+If there is an inconsistency or conflict between this Land Code and the Framework Agreement, the Framework Agreement will prevail to the extent of the inconsistency or conflict.

+If there is any inconsistency or conflict between this Land Code and any other Skawahlook Law, this Land Code prevails to the extent of the inconsistency or conflict.

-(2) For the purposes of subsection 3(1), a Skawahlook law is not inconsistent with this Land Code merely because it addresses a subject also addressed in this Land Code.
+(2) For the purposes of subsection 3(1), a Skawahlook Law is not inconsistent with this Land Code merely because it addresses a subject also addressed in this Land Code.